 - U.S. Army Department

 - U.S. Navy Department

 - Beightler Armory

 - U.S. Defense Department

 National Cancer Institute-Designated Cancer Centers in Ohio

 There are two National Cancer Center Institute (NCI) certified Cancer Centers in the state of Ohio that provide medical treatment to patients with asbestos-related illnesses such as mesothelioma.
-These facilities have qualified specialists in the fields of oncology, radiology, and surgery that can help alleviate the symptoms from these conditions and prolong their patients’ lives.
+These facilities have qualified specialists in the fields of oncology, radiology, and surgery.

 Ohio State University Comprehensive Cancer Care Center